Skip to main content

 We also conduct research in photocatalysis and from 2012-2016, I coordinated the FP7 PCATDES consortium which included researchers from the UK, Germany, Spain, Turkey, Thailand, Malaysia and Vietnam.
 The project developed prototype photocatalytic reactors for water purification.

-Since 2017 I have been Director of the EPSRC National Research Facility in Photoelectron Spectroscopy which offers state of the art XPS, UPS and ISS for the community.
+I was founding director of the EPSRC National Research Facility in Photoelectron Spectroscopy "HarwellXPS", in 2017 which offers state of the art XPS, UPS and ISS for the community.
+I am currently co-director of HarwellXPS.

 We are part of the Cardiff Catalysis Institute